TelerikAcademy/Mobile-Applications-for-iOS/Course-Project/README.md

     - Less than 10 commits
     - 90% of application written in a range of 24 hours

-##  Examination
+##  Examination procedure

 Students have **20 minutes** to present their application to a trainer.
 The deadline for the development of the application is 10:00 AM, 8 February 2016.
 Any commit after that time will be excluded from the defense version of the application.

 The examination for each student will be done as follows:

-1) The trainer checks-out the application from the repository of the application on their device
+1. The trainer checks-out the application from the repository of the application on their device
   - The version that is checked out is the **last before the deadline**
 - The student shows:
   - The short video, uploaded in http://youtube.com